 Pioneer Schools have undergone two major renovation projects since consolidation.
 The first occurred between 1976 and 1980 when a major addition was made to both buildings.
 The elementary school received fifteen new classrooms, a media center, a multipurpose room, additional rest rooms, an art room, and the cafeteria was remodeled and enlarged.
 At the high school, a swimming pool and an additional dressing room were added.

 The second major renovation occurred at the Jr.-Sr. high school in 2000-01 with the addition of a band room, auxiliary gymnasium, a wrestling room, a weight room, restrooms, new administrative offices, and the upgrading of all science class rooms.
 It was also during this construction project that the administration building was erected and the parking lot was widened.

 Pioneer Regional School Corporation continues to serve the students of northwest Cass and northeast White County.
 The corporation employs approximately 130 certified and classified staff members.
 The superintendent of Pioneer Regional School Corporation is Mr. Charles Grable.

-The current Board of Trustees, whose primary function is to set policy and make decisions that are necessary to guarantee a quality program of instruction for the youth of our corporation, particularly in the areas of finance and personnel, is comprised of the following members: Michael Englert, President: Dennis Herd, Vice-President: Lisa Kesling, Secretary: and Members: Brad Swartzell and Steve Felker.
+The current Board of Trustees, whose primary function is to set policy and make decisions that are necessary to guarantee a quality program of instruction for the youth of our corporation, particularly in the areas of finance and personnel, is comprised of the following members: Michael Englert, President: Brad Swartzell, Vice-President: Lisa Kesling, Secretary: and Members: Dennis Herd and Steve Felker.
 Our Board believes that the schools should recognize the potential of each student by offering both instruction and experience in a safe and caring environment.
 With that in mind, the Board and the Corporation is committed to continually updating our facilities, making advancements in technology, and maintaining a safe environment for all students and staff.